 - Foster the habit and a real love and thirst of reading, for both pleasure and information.

-- Read widely and often, acquiring a wide vocabulary they would rarely hear or use in every day.
+- Read widely and often, acquiring a wide vocabulary they would rarely hear or use in their every day lives.

 - Obtain skills necessary to understand the deeper meaning of texts.